Updated June 2018

 If you want to indulge, I highly recommend the Pottery Barn hooded towel.
 It’s SO thick and delicious, you won’t want to use any other towels.
 Have it embroidered with baby’s name and it makes a great keepsake.

 Swoon.
 I (Melissa) first saw Little Unicorn’s hooded towel at the 2016 ABC Baby Show and fell in love with the quality and their beautiful prints.
-It’s my go-to baby shower gift that I secretly want for myself.
+It’s my go-to baby shower gift that I secretly want for my own babes.

 Brooklyn Bamboo ~ $14/6-pack